gocd/docs.go.cd/advanced_usage/one_click_backup.md

 -   Configuration History - Unzip the **config-repo.zip** into temp directory.
 Recursively copy all the contents from this directory to **{SERVER\_INSTALLATION\_DIR}/db/config.git** .
 -   Make sure the ownership of all the files that are restored are the same as the user running the Go server.<br>
     *For example:* Make sure you run a "chown -R go:go {SERVER\_INSTALLATION\_DIR}/db/h2db" after Database restoration.
--   Start the Go server
+-   Start the GoCD server